France-Travail/gabarit/README.md

 Input data are supposed to be `.csv` files and the separator and encoding are to be provided during the generation of the project.
 It is obviously possible to use another datatype but a transformation step to `.csv` will be required to use the scripts provided by default.

 Concerning the prediction target, please refer to `2_training.py`.
-Usually we expect One Hot Encoded format for multilabel use cases.
-For singlelabel use cases, a single column (string for classification, float for regression) is expected.
+Usually we expect One Hot Encoded format for multi-labels use cases.
+For single-label use cases, a single column (string for classification, float for regression) is expected.

 ## 3. Features  <a name="features"></a>